-Support healthcare, the elderly, and education
+Support healthcare. the elderly, and education

-Because the Group is aware of its strategic relevance. it intends to step up its presence in the healthcare, medicalsocial, and elderly care sectors through its business lines' and subsidiaries' additional activities. especially: healthcare operator financing by SFIL and Banque des Territoires; CDC Habitat Foncière Santé d'Icade and la Foncière Médico-sociale investments in institutions (clinics, care homes, retirement homes, and senior residences); support in drawing up tomorrow's offer; and DPS business line transformation and review for healthcare.
-Between 2021 and 2025, the Group plans to allocate €16 billion for the healthcare sector and to raise awareness of the need for elderly care, and create €50,000 places in elderly care institutions.
+Because the Group is aware of its strategic importance, it intends to step up its presence in the healthcare, medical-social, and elderly care sectors through its business lines' and subsidiaries' additional initiatives. especially: healthcare operator financing by SFIL and Banque des Territoires; CDC Habitat Foncière Santé d'Icade and la Foncière Médico-sociale investments in institutions (clinics, care homes, retirement homes, and senior residences); support in drawing up tomorrow's offerings; and DPS business line transformation and review for healthcare.
+Between 2021 and 2025, the Group plans to allocate €16 billion to the healthcare sector and to raise awareness of the importance of elderly care, and create 50,000 places in elderly care institutions.
 At the same time.
-Bpifrance will increase its actions for innovative healthcare businesses from €1.3 billion in 2019 to €1.8 billion in 2024.
+Bpifrance will step up its actions for innovative healthcare businesses from €1.3 billion in 2019 to €1.8 billion in 2024.

-In addition, the Group also covers education through Banque des Territoires' financing for teaching establishments and Bpifrance's support for education sector businesses, which intends to more than double its involvement in digital education between 2019 and 2024.
+In addition, the Group also covers education through Banque des Territoires' financing for teaching establishments and Bpifrance's support for education sector businesses, which seeks to more than double its commitment to digital education between 2019 and

-ROBUST ACTION FOR PUBLIC HEALTH INSITUTE FINANCING
+STRONGLY COMMITTED TO PUBLIC HEALTH INSITUTE FINANCING

-SFIL, the leading French public healthcare institution financial provider, has more than ever before placed social issues at the core of its strategy.
+SFIL, the leading French public healthcare institution financial provider, has now more than ever placed social issues at the heart of its strategy.
 In response to the crisis, SFIL offered terms of payment to 835 French healthcare borrowers and, with La Banque Postale, financed 84 institutions to a total of €601 million.
 To refinance its entire hospital loan portfolio, SFIL also issued its second social fund of €1 billion with a five-year maturity.
-This is the first Covid-19 covered bond which aims to directly, or indirectly, provide new financing for the hospital sector which has been affected by the pandemic.
+This is the first COVID-19 covered bond which aims to directly, or indirectly, provide new financing for the hospital sector which has been affected by the pandemic.

+3 million

-3 million MON COMPTE FORMATION TRAINING PROGRAMMES FINANCED BETWEEN 2020 AND 2022 E16 bn FOR HEALTHCARE AND ELDERLY CARE BETWEEN 2021 AND 2025 40,000 NEW PLACES FINANCED IN ELDERLY CARE HOMES BETWEEN 2021 AND 2025 We are accelerating digital public interest platform implementation and increasing our investments in the healthcare and medical-social sector.
+MON COMPTE FORMATION TRAINING PROGRAMMES FINANCED BETWEEN 2020 AND 2022

+€16 bn AND ELDERLY CARE BETWEEN 2021 AND 2025

+NEW PLACES FINANCED IN ELDERLY CARE HOMES BETWEEN 2021 AND 2025 4